modernweb-dev/web/.changeset/chilled-ducks-live.md

 ---

-## '@web/rollup-plugin-import-meta-assets': patch

-fix(rollup-plugin-import-meta-assets): fix warn() code when error was caught
+fix warn() code when error was caught